 What does the examination entail?
 The HMDCB examination consists of 165 multiple-choice questions.
 Candidates will be allowed three (3) hours to complete the exam.
 The examination is offered annually.

 When can I apply?
-The 2017 certification cycle is now open.
+The 2017 certification cycle is now closed.
 The online application must be completed via laptop or desktop computer.
 The application is not supported by mobile devices.

 Where will the examination be given?
-Candidates will take the computer-based examination at one of more than 300 authorized PSI/AMP Candidate Services testing centers across the United States during the 2017 examination window from May 19 - June 6, 2017.
+Candidates will take the computer-based examination at one of more than 300 authorized PSI/AMP Candidate Services testing centers across the United States during the 2018 examination window.
 The examination is administered by appointment only.

 How do I prepare for the HMDCB certification exam?
 HMDCB has published a detailed content blueprint for candidates, which includes the content areas covered and the approximate number of questions in each area.
 Useful resources would include federal regulations and textbooks, online review courses, and topic specific webinars which are available from other organizations.